Programs to Stay Social

 Phone 306.652.2255 to join get more info.

-At SCOA, we believe that staying socially active is an important component of healthy aging, and we support social connection and participation by offering tailor-made free programs to keep older adults engaged and socially connected.
+At SCOA, we believe that staying socially active is an important for healthy aging.
+We support social connection and participation by offering free programs to keep older adults engaged and socially connected.

 A group of older women visiting around a table at a SCOA Globe Walk event